wking/swc-boot-camps/GoodProgrammingPractice.md

     data head.csv

 It has no context, nothing.
-We can add information to our file to
+What does this data mean?
+We know, as we've just created it, but would we remember 6 months from now?
+We can add information to our file to record:
-record:

  * What the data is.
  * What produced it i.e. the provenance of this data.

+`savetxt` allows us to add a commented header to the data file.
+We can use this, plus Python functions to add both the name of our program plus the current date and time to this header:

     import os